viamrobotics/docs/docs/how-tos/image-data.md

 {{% expand "A configured camera.
 Click to see instructions." %}}

-First, make sure to connect your camera to your machine if it's not already connected (like with an inbuilt webcam on a Macbook).
+First, make sure to connect your camera to your machine if it's not already connected (like with an inbuilt laptop webcam).

 Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.